sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-remove-object.md

 When removing objects, consistency is considered, for example:

 - If a Job Resource is referenced by a Workflow, then removal of the Job Resource includes revoking the Workflow.
 - If a Workflow is removed, then a Schedule referencing the Workflow will be recalled and related Orders will be cancelled and removed from the Daily Plan.

 Users control consistent removal of objects from the following options:

 - **Include Dependencies**
   - when checked, this will include both referencing and referenced objects.
-    - If related objects have previously been deployed or released, then common removal/revocation is offered.
-It will be enforced, if required by object relationships.
+    - If related objects have previously been deployed or released, then common removal/revocation is offered: the object for which the *Remove* operation is performed will be removed, for related objects revocation is offered.
+Revocation of related objects will be enforced, if required by object relationships.
     - This similarly applies to objects in draft status that have previously been deployed or released.
   - when unchecked, this will not consider dependencies.
 Users must verify if related objects are valid and deployed/released.
 The Controller will raise error messages in case of missing objects due to inconsistent revocation.